4 min read

 And if this is your first time in Newcastle, or even if you’ve lived here before, there’ll be time to explore the city, too, get involved in the Freshers’ and Welcome Week activities organised by our Students’ Union, have fun and make new friends.

 We hope you’ve found this blog post useful.
-If you want to know more about studying for a Master's with us, why not chat to our current postgraduate students?
-And if you want more help and advice on applying for a Master's, check out our blog.
+For more help and advice on applying for a Master's, check out our blog.

 Discover Postgraduate Study at Newcastle